 What Services Can Be Provided in the Home?

-Sometimes the primary care doctor coordinates a team of health care practitioners who work together to provide better care for people living at home with a chronic disorder or disability.
-This arrangment is called a patient-centered home.
+Sometimes the primary care practitioner coordinates a team of health care practitioners who work together to provide better care for people who live at home and have a chronic disorder or disability.
+This arrangement is called a patient-centered home.

-The program for all-inclusive care for the elderly (PACE) is a benefit provided under Medicare and Medicaid (see see PACE Program).
-This program is available (only in certain areas of the United States) to people who are at least 55 years old and who meet their state's standards for requiring care in a nursing home.
+The program for all-inclusive care for the elderly (PACE) is a benefit provided under Medicare and Medicaid (see Medicare : PACE).
+This program is available only in certain areas of the United States to people who are at least 55 years old and who meet their state’s standards for requiring care in a nursing home.
 Services provided by the PACE program allow nearly all participants to live at home, although nursing home care is provided if needed.